-Colour blind people often try to eat unripe bananas because they can’t tell the difference between a green unripe banana and a yellow ripe banana – to them because both of the colours are the same shade they think they are the same colour.
+Colour blind people often try to eat unripe bananas because they can’t tell the difference between a green unripe banana and a yellow ripe banana – to them because both of the colours are the same shade they often think they are the same colour.

 Some food can look repulsive if you are colour blind, and colour blind children can seem particularly fussy over green vegetables – spinach can look like cow pat and colour blind children probably mean it if they say their food looks like poo!

-In other cultures colour blindness is regarded as a defect.
-In Japan, for example, colour blind people are excluded from a number of careers and in many communist countries colour blind people are not permitted to drive because they are not always able to read coloured lights correctly.
+In other cultures colour blindness may be regarded as a defect.
+In Japan, for example, colour blind people are excluded from a number of careers and in some communist countries colour blind people are not permitted to drive because they are not always able to read coloured lights correctly.

+In business, despite it being to their own detriment, the majority of organisations don’t take account of whether all of their target audience can read or understand most of the documents or presentations which they produce.
 Amazingly hardly any businesses have yet to realise that they may be missing out on about 5% of their target markets because they are not aware of the effects of colour blindness.
 See the business section for further details.

 But by far the most important oversight is the plight of colour blind school children who are left to struggle in the classroom due to lack of awareness of the effects of their disability by both their parents and teachers.
 The UK Government recognises that colour blindness can be a Special Educational Need and a disability but provides no advice or support for schools, teachers and parents.
 Teachers are not given any training on the issue of colour blindness or upon how to treat colour blind children in a school environment.
 Colour blind children can face discrimination in GCSE and A Level exam papers too.
 In Summer 2017, for example, several exam papers had sections which were inaccessible to students with CVD.